-Following the arrows to guide us through the building the first room was a small area with an altar.
+This routes guide us through the building along the smooth timeworn flagstones.
+First we come to a small area with an altar.
 This is where the Carthusian monks would have washed before entering the dining room.
-This site had monks living here for several hundred years, from the early 1500´s right up until 1835.
+Then continuing on into the refectory.
+This is the oldest part of the Charterhouse dating back to 1531.

 Monasteries in Spain

 This is not the only remaining Cartuja Monastery in Spain.
 These are still inhabited.